Commercial Bridging Loans

 How Does Bridging Finance Work?

 Bridging loans are usually arranged very quickly and are designed to cover a short period of time, from one to 18 months.
-These work differently from traditional secured business loans as there is an element of flexibility offered.
+Because these work differently from traditional secured business loans, there's an element of flexibility offered.

 At the end of the term, the loan is usually repaid by refinancing to longer-term debt, usually a commercial mortgage, or through the sale of the property.

 All bridging loans get arranged on an interest-only basis.
 That means there is no requirement to repay any of the capital borrowed during the term of the agreement.

 There are two options for paying the interest on a bridging loan; the first is to make the monthly payment, as you would on a mortgage.

 2: Pay Interest at The End of the Loan

 If you do not want to, or would find it difficult to make the monthly repayments, the interest can be rolled up into the loan.
 This method means there are no payments to make during the term of the loan.
 Instead, the amount required to redeem the loan increases each month and the total gets repaid at the end of the agreement.

 This second arrangement can be a lot easier to manage for the borrower because the interest incurred is paid out of either the sale proceeds or the funds raised through refinancing.